„Delirant Reges, plectunur Achivi” – The people pay for the foolishness of the kings

 On the death of King László V, the young Matthias was taken into the custody of Podjebrád in Prague, who, in exchange for his release, promised the boy, who was not yet 15, that he would later marry his daughter, Catherine, then nine years old.
 As it was still in the interest of Matthias to strengthen this relationship, the marriage took place on 1 May 1463, but Catherine died in childbirth in the spring of 1464, at the age of 15.

 The already existing conflicts of interest between the Bohemian and Hungarian sides were then further exacerbated.
-The Czech king did not sufficiently support Matthias against the Czech mercenaries in the Highlands and against Emperor Frederick III.
-At the same time, the Pope, despite his conversion, considered the Czech king a Hussite and worked to overthrow him.
+The Bohemian king did not sufficiently support Matthias against the Czech mercenaries in the Highlands and against Emperor Frederick III.
+At the same time, the Pope, despite his conversion, considered the Bohemian king a Hussite and worked to overthrow him.
 In 1465, Matthias had already indicated his willingness to fight both the Bohemians and the Turks in exchange for papal support.

-In the spring of 1468, the son of the Czech king, Podjebrád Viktorin, the Moravian captain-general, launched an attack against Emperor Frederick III.
+In the spring of 1468, the son of the Bohemian king, Podjebrád Viktorin, the Moravian captain-general, launched an attack against Emperor Frederick III.
 The Emperor asked his adopted son, King Matthias, for help.
 Antonio Bonfini put it this way: “The Hungarian king was also in a difficult domestic political situation, which is why he decided to go to war.”
 These were the words of King Matthias in his declaration of war against Podjebrád on 25 April 1468:

 “You have declared war against our father, the Roman Emperor, though you know well that we have a treaty with him which obliges us to give him aid.
 And while you have attacked our friends without sufficient cause, you have also long since provoked us to many injuries and offenses.
 These our love of peace has hitherto borne with patience; but now we must seek in our arms the assurance of peace, which we can no longer find in your words and characters.”